mkner/robo-time/docs/clocks.rst

 for output, storage, calculations, and reformatting.
 This is consistent across all clock types.

 - print (command line mode)
-- strings
+- strings (character)
 - integers (numeric)
 - floating point (numeric)

 There are interface functions for a base command line version that just prints out to the console but doesn't return anything and then also with variations that return something for the specific formats and data types.